IBM/CodeEngine/thumbnail/README.md

 With that, let's now return to deploying our application.

 To do this we only need to provide two pieces of information:
-- the name of our application - `thumbnail` in this case
+- the name of our application - `thumbnail` in this case.
+  You could name it anything you want, but below we'll use this name
-- the container image to use - `ibmcom/thumbnail`
+- the container image to use - `ibmcom/thumbnail`.
+This is a pre-built container image in a public container register (DockerHub)

-and we'll use the Code Engine (ce) `app create` command:
+And then we'll use the Code Engine (ce) `app create` command:

 ```
 $ ibmcloud ce app create --name thumbnail --image ibmcom/thumbnail